Bradford College has today (11 November 2019) united to remember and respect those who lost their lives during World War I and other conflicts.

-Director of People Services Sarah Cooper, who served as a commissioned officer in the Territorial Army for eight years and has family in the Armed Forces including her sister who works as a Doctor and her brother in law who is a highly decorated Brigadier, was at the opening of the exhibition to demonstrate the kit, explaining how soldiers need to carry heavy equipment through some of the world’s toughest terrain when on operational tours.
-She also demonstrated the UK military march and salute.
+Director of People Services Sarah Cooper, who served as a commissioned officer in the Territorial Army for eight years and has family in the Armed Forces including her brother in law Brigadier Charles Collins of the 7th Infantry Brigade, was at the opening of the exhibition to demonstrate the kit.

-She said: “I think having access to the military items really brings it all to life for students and allows them to share in the military experience.”
+She said: “I think having access to the kit really brings it all to life for students and allows them to share in the military experience.”